jtroo/kanata/docs/kmonad_comparison.md

 - My personal layout in QMK is fully replicable with the [keyberon library's features](https://github.com/TeXitoi/keyberon/blob/master/src/action.rs)

-Issues with kmonad:

-- kanata supports sending mouse buttons but [kmonad does not](https://github.com/kmonad/kmonad/issues/150)
-- Key repeating in kmonad [doesn't work in Windows](https://github.com/kmonad/kmonad/issues/82) in the master branch
+Why I don't use kmonad:

 - [Double-tapping a tap-hold key](https://github.com/kmonad/kmonad/issues/163) does not behave [how I want it to](https://docs.qmk.fm/#/tap_hold?id=tapping-force-hold)
 - Some key sequences with tap-hold keys [don't behave how I want](https://github.com/kmonad/kmonad/issues/466):
   - `(press lsft) (press a) (release lsft) (release a)` (a is a tap-hold key)
   - The above outputs `a` in kmonad, but I want it to output `A`
+- kanata supports sending mouse buttons but [kmonad does not](https://github.com/kmonad/kmonad/issues/150)

 The issues listed are all fixable in kmonad and I hope they are one day!
 For me though, I don't know Haskell well enough to poke around the kmonad codebase and